rsdn/CodeJam/TestsGuidelines.md

 * DO store benchmark tests in a separate project.

 ### _NUnit test classes design guidelines_
 * DO suffix the name of the test class with "Tests".
-Examlple: EnumHelperTests.
+Example: EnumHelperTests.
 * PREFER to use name of the class being tested as a prefix of the test class name.
 Otherwise, the prefix should be the name of the scenario the test covers.
 * DO apply [TestFixture] attribute.
 * CONSIDER specifying Category in the attribute if there's more than one test class for the feature set.

 ### _NUnit test methods design guidelines_
-* DO prefix the name of the test with TestXx prefix where Xx is the number of the test in the class.
+* DO prefix the name of the test with Test prefix.
+Example: TestNotNull().
+* PREFER to add a 'number-of-test-in-class' prefix after the Test prefix.
 This makes it much easier to find the test by it's name.
 Example: Test00IsDefined (checks EnumHelper.IsDefined method)
 * PREFER to use the name of the method being tested as a suffix of the test method name.
 Otherwise, the suffix should be the name of the scenario the test method covers.
 * DO NOT place "check use case scenario" and "check all args combinations" logic in the same test method.
 The test method should EITHER cover the specific use case OR test single API point (different overloads or logically coupled methods are treated as a same API point).